 III.4.3.
-What are your key measures?:
+What are your key measures, how do you review them, and how do you keep them current with organizational service needs and directions?:

 These include: test scores, graduation rates, scholarships offered and accepted, applications, dropout rates, faculty retention and turnover.
 Please see Section III, Category 7 - Business Results portion of this report for a comprehensive list.